 Know who grows your food and see where it comes from.
 Our CSA members come first when it comes to the harvest and we share any surplus, or failed crops that lack sufficient yield to share among the CSA, through our community market or area chefs, & donate to hungry families in our community.

-We divide the lion's share of the harvest between our CSA families each week it comes in with set goals for how much of each type of crop we strive to distribute.
+We distribute the lion's share of the harvest to our CSA families each week via market style.
 6-8 different kinds of produce or herbs are generally offered.
 (The weather dictates much of a farm's successes or failures and seasonality of varieties.)

 We grow a variety of uncommon, open pollinated and heirloom fruits and vegetables and we swap links to recipes for some of the things you may not know how to prepare.

-Located just 20 minutes from downtown Dallas on the edge of Southeast Dallas County, Eden's Garden CSA Farm - ENTERING OUR 6th YEAR THIS FALL!
+Located just 20 minutes from downtown Dallas on the edge of Southeast Dallas County, Eden's Garden CSA Farm - ENTERING OUR 7th YEAR!